-For public issuers, the investment process and resulting picking take into account internal scoring with respect to responsibility of public issuers such as country based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with a minimum rating approach method.
+For public issuers, the investment process and resulting picking take into account internal scoring with respect to responsibility of public issuers such as country based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with a minimum rating approach method (as further explained below under the investment strategy section).

 The Sub-Fund does not use a benchmark for the purpose of attaining the ESG Characteristics promoted by the Sub-Fund.